Personal Immigration

 • Your relationship must be genuine and subsisting;

-• You must be coming to the UK to enable your marriage to take place in the UK within 6 months of your arrival;
+• You must be coming to the UK to enable your marriage or civil partnership to take place in the UK within 6 months of your arrival;

 • Any previous relationship must have broken down permanently;